SIERRA VISTA Phase I

 HACSJ Redevelops HACSJ’s Oldest Public Housing Development

-Delta Community Development Corporation, a 501c3 nonprofit public benefit corporation (formerly known as Villa Real, Inc.), an affiliate of the Housing Authority of the County of San Joaquin (HACSJ), and Central California Housing Corporation (CCHC), has begun developing a large multifamily apartment complex, known as Sierra Vista I Apartments.
-This project will take place on the site of HACSJ’s oldest multi-family public housing development, Sierra Vista Homes, located south of.
+Delta Community Development Corporation, a 501c3 nonprofit public benefit corporation (formerly known as Villa Real, Inc.), an affiliate of the Housing Authority of the County of San Joaquin (HACSJ), and Central California Housing Corporation (CCHC), partnered to redevelop a large multifamily apartment complex, known as Sierra Vista I Apartments.
+This project took place on the site of HACSJ’s oldest multi-family public housing development, Sierra Vista Homes, located south of.
 Dr. Martin Luther King Jr. Blvd. (formerly Charter Way).

-The target population primarily consists of residents from the City of Stockton and County of San Joaquin who are income qualified.
-One hundred percent of the units will be rent restricted to individuals and families with incomes ranging from 30% to 50% of the area median income.
-There will be 82 Project-Based Vouchers (PBVs) and 32 Public Housing (ACC) units layered with the Low-Income Housing Tax Credits (LIHTCs).
+The targeted population primarily consisted of residents from the City of Stockton and County of San Joaquin who are income qualified.
+All of the units are rent-restricted to individuals and families with incomes ranging from 30% to 50% of the area’s median income.
+There are 82 Project-Based Vouchers (PBVs), and 32 Public Housing (ACC) units are layered with the Low-Income Housing Tax Credits (LIHTCs).

 Accessibility and Features

-The LIHTC award, along with capital contributions from HACSJ, will provide for the first phase, which will see the construction of 115 one-bedroom to four-bedroom modern, energy-efficient units (including solar).
+The LIHTC award, along with capital contributions from HACSJ, provided for the first phase, the construction of 115 one-bedroom to four-bedroom modern, energy-efficient units (including solar).
 Square footages range from approximately 543 sq. ft. to 1,368 sq. ft.
-These will replace 63 units and will include the demolition of an additional 27 barrack-style units.
-HACSJ previously demolished 36 units in 14 buildings in 2015.
+These units replaced 63 units and included the demolition of an additional 27 barrack-style units.
+In 2015 HACSJ previously demolished 36 units in 14 buildings.
 The relocation was previously facilitated for the 36 units, and a relocation plan has been prepared for the additional 27 units.

-The buildings are proposed to be designed as two-story structures with stucco serving as the exterior finishing.
-All aspects of the buildings and their designs will comply with quality construction standards to ensure longevity and safety.
-The project will also provide a 40% offset of tenants’ electricity and 100% of the common area electricity through the incorporation of a photovoltaic system.
+The buildings were designed as two-story structures with stucco serving as the exterior finishing.
+All aspects of the buildings and their designs complied with quality construction standards to ensure longevity and safety.
+The project also provided a 40% offset of tenants’ electricity and 100% of the common area electricity through the incorporation of a photovoltaic system.

-The redevelopment comes after HACSJ received $24.3 million in highly competitive 9% Low-income Housing Tax Credits (LIHTC) as part of the financing structure for its first phase.
-The project will utilize both public housing subsidies and Housing Choice Project-Based Vouchers to maintain affordability.
+The redevelopment came after HACSJ received $24.3 million in highly competitive 9% Low-income Housing Tax Credits (LIHTC) as part of the financing structure for its first phase.
+The project utilized both public housing subsidies and Housing Choice Project-Based Vouchers to maintain affordability.

-“This 34 million dollar project is the first of a multi-phase redevelopment of Sierra Vista Homes that will protect over 1M dollars of annual rental subsidy that provides critical rental assistance to what would otherwise be severely rent-burdened families,” said Housing Authority Executive Director Peter W. Ragsdale.
+“This 34 million dollar project was the first of a multi-phase redevelopment of Sierra Vista Homes that protect over 1M dollars of annual rental subsidy that provides critical rental assistance to what would otherwise be severely rent-burdened families,” said Housing Authority Executive Director Peter W. Ragsdale.

-Our financing application for Low-Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017, and we anticipate an allocation on June 7, 2017.
-We have already launched the design with the architects, engineers, and contractors and anticipate beginning relocation and construction in early December of 2017 and completion in early 2019.
+Our financing application for Low-Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017, and construction was completed in March 2020.

-The total development costs are expected to be over $35 million with over $22 million in tax credit equity (through the sale of LIHTCs).
-HACSJ contributes over $5 million between loan funds and the land value, and the remainder will be in the form of a mortgage associated with the development.
+The total development costs were about $41 million and with over $22 million in tax credit equity (through the sale of LIHTCs).
+HACSJ contributed over $5 million between loan funds and the land value, and the remainder of the funds came from mortgages associated with the development.